-Tax rate and other legislative changes reflects a benefit relating to the recognition of a deferred tax asset in Bermuda.
+Tax rate and other legislative changes includes a benefit relating to the recognition of a deferred tax asset in Bermuda.
 On December 27, 2023, Bermuda enacted a Corporate Income Tax regime which will apply a 15% income tax beginning on January 1, 2025.
 The enacted legislation provides an economic transition adjustment that aligns an entity's tax basis starting point more closely with its economic position prior to the application of the Corporate Income Tax, and can reduce Bermuda income taxes in the future.
 In 2022, tax rate and other legislative changes included a benefit relating to the remeasurement of our deferred tax balances as a result of a Canadian income tax rate change.

-Other primarily reflects withholding taxes on distributions from our foreign subsidiaries, the benefit relating to investments in joint ventures in Asia, and the impact of taxable income attributable to NCI.
-In 2022, Other included the tax impact of the non-deductible goodwill impairment charge relating to the sale of Sun Life UK and the reversal of withholding taxes no longer expected to be paid.
+Other primarily reflects withholding taxes on distributions from our foreign subsidiaries and the benefit relating to investments in joint ventures in Asia.
+In 2022, Other included the tax impact of the non-deductible goodwill impairment charge relating to the sale of Sun Life UK.